Dubrovnik Wedding Venues & Planning Guide

 The city's compact Old Town ensures your wedding festivities remain intimate and walkable, while the surrounding islands and coastline offer stunning photography opportunities.

-Couples drawn to Dubrovnik also love nearby Amalfi Coast, Italy and Santorini, Greece for a similar wedding experience.
+Couples drawn to Dubrovnik often stay at nearby Amalfi Coast, Italy and Santorini, Greece.
+Same weather window, a slightly different room.

 UNESCO World Heritage Setting